Financial Chronicle, August 7, 2011

 India’s exports could be especially important in the context of US politics.
 Thus far, trade has been an important factor leading to greater inequality in the US, as less-educated workers have been displaced by imports from relatively high-paying jobs in manufacturing.

-However, if the most highly educated workers end up being displaced by their professional counterparts in India, then trade can be an important force equalising the distribution of income.
+However, if the most highly educated workers end up being displaced by their professional counterparts in India, then trade can be an important force equalizing the distribution of income.
 If trade with India continues along its present path, then alliances in the U.S. on trade may flip, with unions and less-educated workers being the biggest supporters of more open trade, while professionals would end up as the major proponents of protectionism.